 - 1. Remove duplicates: This step detects reads indicative that the same RNA molecules were sequenced several times.
 These duplicates are not informative and should not be counted as additional evidence. - 2.
 Split reads at junction: This step splits the RNA reads into exon segments by getting rid of Ns while maintaining grouping information, and hard-clips any sequences overhanging into the intron regions.
 Additionally, the step will reassign the mapping qualities from STAR to be consistent with what is expected in subsequent steps by converting from quality 255 to 60. - 3.
-Indel realignment: This step performs a local realignment around indels.
-This step is necessary as reads mapped on the edges of indels often get mapped with mismatching bases that are mapping artifacts. - 4.
 Base quality score recalibration (BQSR): This step modifies the quality scores assigned to individual read bases of the sequence read data.
-This action removes experimental biases caused by the sequencing methodology. - 5.
+This action removes experimental biases caused by the sequencing methodology. - 4.
 Variant calling: This step identifies the sites where your data displays variation relative to the reference genome, and calculates genotypes for each sample at that site.